Everything you need to know about W2 and W4 Forms 1

 The final word

 Payroll tax paperwork includes the W-4 and W-2.
 The employee fills out the W-4, and the company completes and files the W-2.
 Independent contractors do not apply to these publications.
-At the conclusion of the year, the W-2 is updated with the information from the W-4 that the employee filled out.
-Copies are sent to the employee to help with the preparation of their income tax return for that year after it has been submitted with the IRS.
+After a year, the W-2 is updated with the information from the W-4 that the employee filled out.
+Copies are sent to the employee to help prepare their income tax return for that year after it has been submitted to the IRS.